qzhang503/proteoQ/README.md

 #### 2.2.2 Mean deviation

-Provided the importance of data centering in PCA and several other analyses such as MDS etc., proteoQ further incorporated the three columns of `prot_mean_raw`, `prot_mean_n` and `prot_mean_z` in protein outputs.
+Provided the importance of data centering in PCA and several other analyses, proteoQ further incorporated the three columns of `prot_mean_raw`, `prot_mean_n` and `prot_mean_z` in protein outputs.
 The first one summarizes the mean `log2FC` before data alignment for individual proteins across selected samples.
 The second and the three compute the corresponding mean `log2FC` after data alignment, with and without scaling normalization, respectively (see also section 4 for column keys).
 As usual, the sample selections can be customized through the argument `col_select`.
 The corresponding columns summarizing the mean deviation in peptide data are `pep_mean_raw`, `pep_mean_n` and `pep_mean_z`.

 #### 2.2.3 Leverage points